The Birth Order Bias

 Which brings me to the next feedback loop, the one that pits kids with siblings against only children.
 Group 2 is not happier as a whole than Group 1.
 Parents and children can have just as tumultuous of a relationship with each other as siblings do.
 You could probably find the same proportion of only children who would tell you, “I wish I had siblings,” as you would find kids with siblings who would say, “I wish I were an only child.”
 Some might argue the fact that kids with siblings still outnumber only children has more to do with most parents wanting for their children a built-in playmate and lifelong best friend (while understanding that best friend might at times be their worst enemy), and not so much fear their only child will be spoiled.

-Some parents will embrace this philosophy: if your happiness depends on a roll of the biological dice, the wiser thing to do is to not roll the dice.
-We’re going to see more people choosing to have one child.
+For many different reasons, more people will have only one child.
+Some by choice, others by chance.
 Group 2 will grow, but because neither group is happier as a whole than the other, Group 2 will not outnumber Group 1.
 At least not right off the bat.
 But only children increasing — and middle children continuing to disappear — will have huge implications for both feedback loops.
 Let’s look at each case separately to start with.

 Case 1: middle children go extinct